The Rubber Band King of Lopatcong

 Maggie was just golden.
 So nice to the world, so nice to him.
 When she left, it was like he felt it was destined to be—years of having it so good—his entitlement couldn’t last forever.

 Summer in Lopat, as they’re starting to call it, is a bit more tame than what happens just down the road in Phillipsburg, and certainly across the river in Easton.
 The families are young—most work in north Jersey, commuting up to two hours in some instances to afford them this little piece of semi-rural heaven in the Garden State.

 Storms blow nicely through here.
-All the corn and open fields reserved for where the houses will soon fill the landscape bring a steady howl that sadly allows Jimmy to lock into the memory of Margaret in ways he shouldn’t.
+All the corn and open fields reserved for where the houses will soon fill the landscape allow for a steady howl that can sadly have Jimmy lock into the memory of Margaret in ways he shouldn’t.

 But today the sun is out, and Bradford and Canterbury approach.
 It’s about 2:30, his typical time for this spot, and the kids are waiting for him.
 Some in fact, who are a little behind on their game, have to run out to greet him as he rounds the corner.